Which AM Law 100 Firms Have The Best Lateral Partner Retention?

 Lateral Partner hires and how many then left the firm within the first 3 years

-Cybersecurity Retention Falls Well Below the 79% Practice Average
+Cybersecurity Lateral Partner Retention Falls Below the 79% Practice Average

-Cybersecurity, Privacy & Data Protection has the lowest retention at 68%, which is well below the 79% average for these practices.
-Insurance (77%) and Capital Markets (77%) also show higher than average early turnover.
+Cybersecurity, Privacy & Data Protection is the practice with the lowest retention at 68%, well below the 79% average.
+Insurance (77%) and Capital Markets (77%) practices also show a slightly higher than average rate of early exits.

 Note on methodology

-Excludes: Firms with less than 5 lateral Partner hires and mergers
+Excludes: Firms with fewer than 5 lateral Partner hires and moves as a result of direct mergers.

 Data is derived from tracked lateral Partner moves, numbers may be slightly incomplete due to limited public information.
 Exits include Partners that left but didn't lateral to another firm, eg. retired.